onthir/Parking-Space-Detector-Computer-Vision-Project/README.md

 Live Footage determining people in groups to ensure social distancing

 #Our additional goal is to collaborate with collegues using FBP method for project.

+In Collaboration of Bibek Bhandari and Sijan Malla